LibrariesHacked/librarieshacked-web-content/articles/libraryappsecurity.md

 ---
 Title: how secure is your library app?
 Description: do you know if your login and personal details are encrypted while using your library app?
+Date: 2014/11/20
 Type: Article
-Date: 2014/11/20
 Author: @librarieshacked
+Tags: https mobile security,library mobile apps,android and iOS
 Template: blogpage
-Tags: https mobile security, library mobile apps, android and iOS
 ---

 *[HTTPS]: Hyper Text Transfer Protocol Secure